Panopticon (album): Theme

 The album's central concept is that of its namesake, the panopticon: a form of prison envisioned by utilitarian Jeremy Bentham in 1785; a central observation tower surrounded by windowless cells.
 Bentham's intention was that the prisoners be placated through the fear of constant surveillance, which he described as “a new mode of obtaining power of mind over mind, in a quantity hitherto without example.”
 While the design did not come to fruition during Bentham's time, it has been seen as an important development.
 For instance, the design was invoked by Michel Foucault (in Discipline and Punish) as metaphor for modern "disciplinary" societies and its pervasive inclination to observe and normalise.
 Foucault proposes that not only prisons but all hierarchical structures like the army, the school, the hospital and the factory have evolved through history to resemble Bentham's Panopticon.
 More recently, it has been used to describe the Internet.
 The liner notes also quote technology writer Howard Rheingold and futurist Alex Steffen, speaking of their concern with the proliferation of surveillance throughout modern society and how that constitutes a "panopticon society".

 Both Foucault and Bentham are quoted in the liner notes, and Turner is forthcoming about their influence; both as political commentary and polemic material.

 I can see why Bentham found the design to be inspirational and possibly rewarding, but it also strikes me as this completely insidious and manipulative idea at the same time, a way of controlling and segregating individuals – which is the focal point of Foucault’s essay.

 One thing that I was referring to is maybe a certain controlling force, the modern parallel of it would be the US government and specifically its administration.
 If you want to look at it from that perspective then there is a certain kind of a central power and they're using the technology to further their means of surveillance.
-It's a different sort of construction but the same idea: there's a central controlling force and they're using multiple tools in the case of the internet in sort of surveying and directing the focus of their populous.
+It's a different sort of construction but the same idea: there's a central controlling force and they're using multiple tools in the case of the internet in sort of surveying and directing the focus of their populace.